ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Conclusions

 \section{Conclusions}

 In this study, we proposed a vision-guided framework to effectively solve TSPs with varying scales and distributions. \ViTSP{} hybridizes the strength of pre-trained VLMs and existing OR techniques by selecting instance-specific subproblems visually and then delegating them to an off-the-shelf solver.
 Our proposed \ViTSP{} bypasses \textit{ad hoc }training while exhibiting effectiveness and scalability, achieving lower average optimality gaps than LKH-3 and baseline learning-based approaches.
 Because TSP serves as the base case for a wide family of routing problems, the promising results from ViTSP suggest opportunities to expand our framework to other routing problems.
 While this study validates the effectiveness of visual guidance, interpreting \textit{how} the decomposition is determined lies beyond our current scope and remains an important future direction.
-More broadly, this work highlights the potential of generative AI to support CO at practical scales, particularly in settings where abundant training data is unavailable.
+Additionally, lightweight fine-tuning of offline VLMs, and further exploration of in-context reinforcement learning, represent promising future directions to further enhance performance of VLMs for TSP and broad routing problems.
+Further limitations are discussed in the Appendix \ref{sec: limitations}.
+More broadly, this work highlights the potential of using generative AI to support CO at practical scales, particularly in settings where abundant training data is unavailable.